inanna-malick/akka-streams-example/README.md

 <img src="img/mugatu_streams.png" alt="alt text">

-Streams are so hot right now: here are a few examples of how stream processing is used today:
+**Assertion**: A large fraction of today's tech industry can be described as some combination of sending, transforming and consuming streams of data.

-- Streaming video is replacing legacy media: Netflix alone has been measured using up to 35% US downstream internet bandwidth.
+- Streaming audio and video are quickly replacing legacy media delivery systems like Blockbuster: Netflix alone has been measured using 35% percent of the US's downstream internet bandwidth during peak hours.
-- Real time data processing: streams of stock prices, analytics data, log events, streams of data from networked sensors.
+Meanwhile, a significant fraction of the other 65% of bandwidth is taken up by streams of stock prices, analytics data, log events, streams of data from networked sensors.
-- Big Data: processing large data sets can usually be reduced to some combination of map and reduce steps, both of which are naturally implemented using streams.
+  + huge assertion, could do with some sources re significant fraction
-    + This isn't just a hypothetical: Twitter's Summingbird library can be used to build descriptions of stream processing logic that are then used to create either real-time data processing steps using Storm or batch-processing jobs using Hadoop.
+- Big data, the buzzword of our times, largely boils down to sequences of map & reduce steps, which can easily be expressed in terms of stream processing pipelines.
+Writing jobs as stream processing pipelines adds flexibility.
+For example, Twitter uses a library called Summingbird to transform high-level stream processing steps into either real-time data processing topologies using Storm or batch-processing jobs using Hadoop.
-- The Web: Streams of packets via TCP or UDP
+- And speaking of the Internet:
+  + TCP itself is just a way of sending ordered streams of packets between hosts
+  + UDP is another way to send streams of data, without TCP's ordering or delivery guarantees

 Reactive Streams